 The Midwest Region Produce Cooperative (MRPC) is a member-driven organization facilitated by and hosted onsite at Second Harvest Heartland.

-This new cooperative will:
+This cooperative focuses on:

-- Reduce the cost of bulk/cased produce
+- Reducing the cost of bulk and cased produce